Travis Bickle: Biography

 He later becomes obsessed with protecting Iris Steensma (Jodie Foster), a 12-year-old prostitute he has seen on his route.
 He pays her pimp, Matthew "Sport" Higgins (Harvey Keitel), for her time, but is not interested in having sex with her; instead, he tries to persuade her to leave prostitution and return home.
 Iris rebuffs him, only increasing his anger and resolve to take her away from a perilous life.
 He confronts Sport and shoots him in the stomach, leaving him to die on the street.
 He then goes on a rampage through a brothel with his concealed weapons while Iris is servicing a client.
 Bickle shoots the approaching bouncer's hand off as soon as he walks in, but he in turn is shot in the neck from behind by a dying Sport.

 Bickle begins to advance only to have the wounded bouncer attack him while going up the stairs.
 Iris' client, a Mafioso, overhears the previous gunshots; he sneaks up behind the distracted Bickle and shoots him in the arm.
 Bickle kills the mafioso and the bouncer, and then turns the gun on himself, but finds that he is out of ammunition.
-Severely injured, Bickle collapses on Iris' couch.
-When the police arrive, Bickle stares at them and smiles, pointing his finger like a gun at his head.
+Severely injured, Bickle collapses on Iris' couch as she is seen crying.
+When the police arrive, Bickle stares at them and smiles, pointing his bloodied finger like a gun at his head.

 The newspapers hail Bickle as a hero for rescuing Iris.
-While in hospital he receives a letter from her parents, thanking him for returning their daughter to them; she had been sent home after the police arrived and found out she was a runaway.
+While in hospital, he receives a letter from her parents, thanking him for returning their daughter to them; she had been sent home after the police arrived and found out she was a runaway.
 After recovering he sees Betsy, who tells him that she read about him in the news; when she gets out of the cab and asks him how much the ride costs, he smiles and drives away.